dams333/CPP_Class_Generator/README.md

 - All the features that I find useful ;)
 # Documentation
 ## Installation
 Until we make the extension cleaner, it is not available directly on VSCode store.
 To install it, use the commans `code --install-extension 42CppClassGenerator-0.0.1.vsix` with the version you can find in the release.
-If you want to compile it from the source, you can use `vsce package` command
+If you want to compile it from the source, you can use `vsce package --baseContentUrl none --baseImagesUrl none` command
 ## Usage
 - Open the generator pannel with the command `open C++ orthodox canonical class generator`
 - Choose a class name (as `MySuperClass`)